 the month of my 10 years anniversary, I celebrate my delightful freedom.

-I also celebrate the perseverance and determination that keeps all of those (you?) with Chronic Fatigue Syndrome / Myalgic Encephalomyelitis going through each day.
+I also celebrate the perseverance and determination that keeps all of those with Chronic Fatigue Syndrome / Myalgic Encephalomyelitis going through each day.
+Perhaps that is you.

-Whether bedbound, housebound, or out and about.
-You have my admiration.
+Whether bedbound, housebound, or out and about, if you are living life with CFS/ME, you have my admiration.